SIGN UP FOR NEWSLETTER

 Sign up for our newsletter to receive special sales,

 Sculpey® Liquid Clay Thinner & Softener can be used for softening polymer clay and thinning Liquid Sculpey®.
 Just a few drops will make all the difference.

-As polymer clay ages, it can sometimes dry out or harden.
+s polymer clay ages, it can sometimes dry out or harden.
 Sculpey® offers high-quality Clay Softener & Thinner in 1-ounce bottles to soften your clay so that you can make all your favorite pieces stress-free.
-You can use it to thin liquid clay.
+You can also use this clay softener to thin Liquid Sculpey®.

 Adding polymer clay softener one drop at a time and working it in often resuscitates previously unworkable clay.
 It's essential to add the softener slowly, as adding too much at once can leave you with mushy clay.

 Carefully add the polymer clay softener until the clay is the desired consistency.
 If you accidentally use too much clay softener, try leaching some out of your creation by using heavy books to press your clay between sheets of paper.